ashleysally00/birthday-card-project/contributing.md

 # Contributing to the Birthday Card Project

-Thank you for thinking about adding your own design to the Birthday Card Project!
+Thank you for being a contributor to the Birthday Card Project!
 We're excited to see your creative birthday card designs.
 This guide will walk you through the process of adding your card to our project.

 ## Important Note on Contributing